joelcox/ember-cli-s3-sync/README.md

   - `aws-region` (optional. will be verified and updated if necessary during deploy process)
   - `skip-build` (optional. will skip the build, deploying whatever is in `/dist`)

-**notes** camelCase args are okay but they'll be converted to their dasherized version.
+**notes:** camelCase args are okay but they'll be converted to their dasherized version.

 ## Configuring deployment
 Generate a config file with `ember generate config-s3` (creates a file at  *your-app/deploy/config.js*)